BLUE INNOVATION PROGRAM

 1. Guest speaker: An ocean-related entrepreneur will share their story about how they solved a problem they identified and their journey to create their current company/product.
 Q&A at the end.

-2. Group Skill Overview Development.
+2. Group Skill Development.
 In each session, one of the entrepreneur leads will provide an overview of key work aspects necessary for any innovator to continue developing and validating the idea.

 3. Team work + mentor time.
 Teams will work on the necessary building blocks from customer discovery to prototype development.
 Possible trip to makerspace for those teams requiring that level for a prototype.